 Alto Sax

 I've a broad range of experience on the sax.
-In my youth I performed a solo 'Send in the clowns' in Wembley Arena when the Royal Tunbridge Wells Marching Band made it to the final of the British Championships for Marching bands.
+In my youth, I performed a solo 'Send in the clowns' in Wembley Arena when the Royal Tunbridge Wells Marching Band made it to the final of the British Championships for Marching bands.
 We also toured the South performing in carnivals and events.
 I've felt the buzz of performing classics like Take Five and Pennsylvania 65000 in Swing Bands and endured the pages of rests within orchestral scores.
 I'm also proud to say that one of my younger pupils went on to tour Europe in her youth band.

 How young can a student start?

 This will depend on your child’s height and size of hands, but around the age of 10-11 years.
 If they really can’t wait to start, but an alto sax is too big or heavy for them, there are options such as the Alphasax, a student saxophone for a smaller saxophonist.
+I’ve one a pupil can use during their first lessons to see if it’s a good fit for them.

 Why Alto Sax?